ubc/wp-experience-api/readme.txt

 2. Activate the plugin "WP Experience API" through the "Plugins" menu in WordPress

 = EXTRA NOTES FOR MU: =
-- if you want to install in wp-content/mu-plugins folder, the plugin uses a proxy loader file.
+If you want to install in wp-content/mu-plugins folder, the plugin uses a proxy loader file.

 1. copy wp-experience-api directory to mu-plugins folder
 2. copy wp-experience-api/wp-experience-api-mu-loader.php to directory one level up (same level as wp-experience-api itself AKA just under mu-plugins folder)
 3. it should be installed!
 Enjoy!